MassTransit/MassTransit/docs/usage/transports/activemq.md

 Example of setting your own ConsumerEndpointQueueNameFormatter:
 ```
-cfg.ConsumeTopology.ConsumerEndpointQueueNameFormatter= new MyCustomConsumerEndpointQueueNameFormatter();
+cfg.SetConsumerEndpointQueueNameFormatter(new MyCustomConsumerEndpointQueueNameFormatter());
 ```
 So it is still possible to create your own IActiveMqConsumerEndpointQueueNameFormatter if you want to tweak the queue name.

-The responsibility of the formatter is to create the queuename for a given endpoint name and a given topic.
+The responsibility of the formatter is to create the queuename for a given

+    - a given receive/consumer endpoint name
+    - a given topic.

 ## TemporaryQueueNameFormatter